tchomphoochan/mnx-music21-converter/README.md

 Similarly, on line 48 of `src/mnx/__init__.py`, for `DefSystemLayoutContentChoice0`, I replaced the reference with `DefSystemLayoutContent` to just an untyped `list`.

-Finally, one more runtime error: `dataclass_wizard` is actually pretty bad at dealing with parsing unions.
+One more runtime error: `dataclass_wizard` is actually pretty bad at dealing with parsing unions.
 It looks for a very specific pattern indicating the use of discriminated unions.
 Luckily, MNX is pretty consistent in this regard, so I decided to add a hack in my `schema-wizard-rs`.
 This hack simply adds `JSONWizard.Meta` information to tell JSON wizard how to discriminate the union types.